 How Often Should You Use a Massage Chair?

 You should use a spine massage chair three to four times per week for pain and stress relief.
 If you have a prescription, your doctor will tell you how often you should use it.
 Here is a more detailed guide on how often to use a chair.

 Don’t overdo it because you can get a sore back from massage chairs.
 Limit your sessions to:

 - 30 minutes for low-intensity, relaxation massage sessions

 - 15-20 minutes at a time for zero-gravity massages

-SUMMARY: Limit your massage sessions to 20 minutes per day, 3-4 times per week.
-Get a massage chair with a timer to ensure you’re not overdoing it.
+SUMMARY: Limit your sessions to 20 minutes per day, 3-4 times per week.
+Get a recliner with a timer to ensure you’re not overdoing it.